SimpleDataLabsInc/Onbe_CICD_template/README.md

 > [!NOTE]
 > Returning to the top-level folder of the repository . . .

-This folder acts as a kind of database for Git.
-It does not exist in GitHub, only in cloned working copies.
+This folder acts as a kind of database for the `git` CLI, GitHub Desktop app, and related utilities.
+It does not exist in GitHub, nor is it displayed in the GitHub web UI, only in cloned working copies of the repository in a developer's local file system.
 It is only mentioned here in order to deliver the folllowing . . .

 > [!WARNING]
 > Do not attempt to manipulate this directory or its contents directly.
 Any
 > manual operation involving this folder without using the `git` utility is
-> likely to have catastrophic consequences.
+> likely to have catastrophic consequences for the local working copy.

 ### `.gitignore`